arashnrim/whats-next/README.md

 > **About vercel.json**
 >
 > This is definitely a personal preference that I have, since I'd prefer not having Vercel commenting everywhere when I can easily access detailed build information on the Vercel dashboard.
 If you wish to revert this decision, simply remove `vercel.json` on your end.

+- If using [GitHub](https://github.com), the [.gitattributes](https://github.com/arashnrim/whats-next/blob/main/.gitattributes) file configures [Linguist](https://github.com/github/linguist) to ignore all files but the files in `src/`.
+This makes the repository's detected languages list more accurate.
+If you wish to revert this decision, simply remove `.gitattributes` on your end.

 ## Getting Started